RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/cloning.md

 oc get pod/importer-fc34-original
 ```

-The pod should be running
+The pod should be running after a few seconds:

 ~~~bash
 NAME                     READY   STATUS    RESTARTS   AGE